Justin Kurth for Colorado

 They Answered the Call.
 Colorado Should Answer Theirs.

 I have the experience to use those tools.
 Nine years as a 911 dispatcher and Communications Training Officer at Colorado Springs PD.
 Marine Corps Sergeant.
-I will not let Washington's failures become SD4's burden.
-That's a commitment from someone who's served on both sides of the call.
+I will not let past failures of veteran support systems be an excuse for inaction any longer.

 Veterans Care That Holds the Line